-The vast majority of crimes are those that violate state law, while the federal government (through Congress) may pass criminal laws but only if they specifically relate to a federal or national interest.
-The term "federal interest" is somewhat vague, but includes the following:
+The federal government (through Congress) may pass criminal laws, but only if they relate to a federal or national interest.
+The term "federal interest" is somewhat vague but includes the following:

-- Crimes involving more than one state (including instances where the perpetrator has crossed state lines after committing a crime)
+- Crimes involving more than one state (including instances where the perpetrator has crossed state lines during or after a crime)

-- Acts that threaten national security or risk exposure of top secret information
+- Acts that threaten national security or risk exposing top-secret information

 - Acts in support of terrorism